icefoxen/arewestdlibyet/README.md

 of doing stuff.

 Basically, if there's an obvious answer to a common "how do I do X" question, or if someone might ask "Why isn't X in std?", X should go here.
 This shouldn't become [awesome-rust](https://github.com/kud1ing/awesome-rust), we have awesome-rust for that.

-Should we limit the number of crates here?
-Ideally there would be a small number of crates for each category.
-The focus is also on fairly fundamental tasks... hmm.
+Rules:

+* At most two crates that do more or less the same thing
+* If there's no halfway decent docs and readme, leave it out
+* If it's not a go-to solution for the task it's doing, leave it out
+* If you're not sure, leave it out

 To do: Short descriptions, links to crates, note whether or not it is pure rust, better tables...

+If you have a suggestion, amendment, flames, or other communication, open an issue.
+Or better, a pull request.

+# Async I/O

+* futures-rs
+* mio

 # Bit mongling/endianness stuff

 * bitflags
 * byteorder

+# Command line parsing

+* argparse
+* clap

 # Compression